pookjw/SidecarPatcher/README.md

 This script disables this blacklist in macOS.
 This does NOT patch the iPadOS root system.
 Tested on macOS 10.15 (19A583).

-## About the developer

-After releasing macOS Catalina, I know that many people looking at this and there are a lot of many issues.
-I am currently preparing [Winter I-SURF at the University California of Irvine](https://www.urop.uci.edu/i-surf.html) now...
-I am a newbie in English, I am currently studying English for an interview.

-I can't read all the issues and reply to them.
-I apologies for this.

 ## How to patch

 It is very unstable.
 There are many known issues.
 Read [Issues](https://github.com/pookjw/SidecarPatcher/issues).
 Please use this at your own risk.